MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 ### Integrate bots into the meeting lifecycle

-Bots that are enabled in groupchat scope start functioning in meetings.
+Bots that are enabled in group chat scope start functioning in meetings.
 To implement bots, start with [build a bot](../build-your-first-app/build-bot.md) and then continue with [create apps for Teams meetings](../apps-in-teams-meetings/API-references.md#meeting-apps-api-references).

 ### Integrate messaging extensions into the meeting lifecycle